maitlahcen/maitlahcen.github.io/_pages/research.md

 ### Work in Progress

-#### A Model of Endogenous Financial Inclusion: Lessons for Developing Economies with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/)
+#### A Model of Endogenous Financial Inclusion: Implications for Developing Economies with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/)

-#### Terms of Trade and the Labor Market in Commodity-Exporting Economies
+#### Terms of Trade Shocks and the Labor Market in Commodity-Exporting Economies

 ### Other Work